LeProta/NZXTKrakenPumpPlugin/README.md

 Motherboard fans and CPU/GPU temperature sources are read through [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) via this bridge DLL.

-**Download `lhwm-wrapper.dll` from this repo's [Releases](https://github.com/LeProta/NZXTKrakenPumpPlugin/releases)** and place it in the **same folder as `OpenRGB.exe`**.
+**Download `lhwm-wrapper.dll` from [LeProta/lhwm-wrapper](https://github.com/LeProta/lhwm-wrapper/releases)** and place it in the **same folder as `OpenRGB.exe`**.

-> ⚠️ Use the copy from this repo's Releases — it is a custom build (LibreHardwareMonitor 0.9.4 + the *return control to BIOS* API).
-The older copy shipped with the OpenRGB Hardware Sync plugin will not expose motherboard fans.
+> ⚠️ Use that build — it ships LibreHardwareMonitor 0.9.4 plus the *return control to BIOS* API this plugin needs.
+The older copy distributed with the OpenRGB Hardware Sync plugin will not expose motherboard fans.
 It is fully backward-compatible, including with the [NZXT Kraken LCD plugin](https://github.com/LeProta/NZXTKrakenLCDPlugin).

 Without `lhwm-wrapper.dll` the plugin still loads and controls the Kraken pump/fan — only the motherboard channels and system temperature sources disappear.